HMS Beagle (1909): Service

 On 28 June Beagle, together with the destroyers Bulldog, Racoon and Basilisk escorted the cruiser Talbot as she provided naval gun support to the advancing British and Indian troops during the Battle of Gully Ravine.
 The British made another attempt to break the stalemate at Gallipoli on 6–7 August 1915, with the Landing at Suvla Bay, to the north of Anzac Cove.
 This time, instead of row-boats, armoured shallow-draught self-propelled landing craft known as "Beetles" were used, which were towed close to shore by destroyers.
-While the main landing took place on Nibrunesi beach to the south of Sulva Bay, Beagle, together with Bulldog and Grampus landed troops of the 34th Brigade in Sulva Bay itself.
+While the main landing took place on Nibrunesi beach to the south of Suvla Bay, Beagle, together with Bulldog and Grampus landed troops of the 34th Brigade in Suvla Bay itself.
 Each destroyer carried 500 troops aboard, while towing a "Beetle" carrying a further 500 troops.
 The "Beetles" would land their troops and then return to pick up the remaining troops on the destroyers and land them.
-While the landings on Nibrunesi beach went well, those in Sulva Bay were less successful, landing to the south of the planned place, with the result that the "Beetles" ran aground off shore, with the remaining troops aboard the destroyers having to be landed by reserve row boats.
+While the landings on Nibrunesi beach went well, those in Suvla Bay were less successful, landing to the south of the planned place, with the result that the "Beetles" ran aground off shore, with the remaining troops aboard the destroyers having to be landed by reserve row boats.
 Beagle's troops were not all landed until nearly 5:00 AM on 7 August, several hours late.
 Beagle helped to cover the evacuations from Anzac Cove on 20 December 1915.

 On 13 December 1916 Beagle and Racoon were involved in a friendly fire incident when on patrol near Kum Kale.
 Both destroyers raced to engage a low flying aircraft.
 HMS Racoon fired four shells causing damaged to the aircraft and forcing it to alight on the water.
 HMS Racoon rescued the French pilot and observer then towed the aircraft to Kephelo Air Base on Imbros.
 On 9 January 1917, Beagle was escorting the pre-dreadnought Cornwallis, on passage from Mudros to Malta, when Cornwallis was torpedoed twice by the German submarine U-32.
 When attempts at damage control failed and it was clear that Cornwallis was sinking, Beagle went alongside the battleship and took off her crew.
 After this was complete, and Beagle had pushed off from Cornwallis, U-32 struck the battleship with a third torpedo.
 An attempt by Beagle to depth charge the German submarine was unsuccessful.
 Fifteen of Cornwallis's crew were lost in her sinking.